Opening May 15, Weston Art Gallery exhibits Material Message: Photographs of Fabric.

 We’re surrounded by it, but we hardly give it a second thought: Fabric literally covers our bodies and homes, and it can change, represent, and even help create our identities.
 To explore this relationship, the Weston Art Gallery is showing photographs and other works, curated by Mount Vernon–based photographer Marcella Hackbardt, beginning May 15.
-The exhibition title, Material Messages, hints at the show’s thesis: That fabric communicates meaning in our shared lives, for each other and for ourselves.
+The exhibition title, Material Message, hints at the show’s thesis: That fabric communicates meaning in our shared lives, for each other and for ourselves.

 We spoke with gallery director Dennis Harrington, who talked us through some highlights of the exhibition and how it interacts with Weston’s downtown space.